Methodological Aspects on Model Validation: Out-of-Time Validation

 Imagine you are building the model on Jan-01, then to build the model you use all the data before Oct-31.
 Between these two dates, there are 2 months.

-Since the output of a binary model should be a number indicating the likelihood for each case to belong to a certain class (Scoring Data chapter), you test what the model "said" on Oct-31 against what it really happened on "Jan-01".
+Since the output of a binary model should be a number indicating the likelihood for each case to belong to a particular class (Scoring Data chapter), you test what the model "said" on Oct-31 against what it actually happened on "Jan-01".

 So the validation workflow looks something like...